+The Texas Education Code Section 51.218 requires the emergency alert system to be an opt-out system.
 The Rave Guardian app is a campus safety mobile application that is available to the St. Mary's University community on Android and Apple devices.